ousmanabakar/extract-eventbrite-online-events/README.md

 If you have any technical feedback or encountered a bug while using the Extract Eventbrite online events Scraper, please create an issue on the actor's dedicated ["Issues"](https://console.apify.com/actors/PmxIAXfwo0gUUNdG4/issues) tab in the Apify Console.
 We value your input and appreciate your help in improving our services.

-## try it for free: [Eventbrite scraper](https://apify.com/scrapingxpert/extract-eventbrite-online-events
+## 📌try it for free:📌 https://apify.com/scrapingxpert/extract-eventbrite-online-events